Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 )
 ```

-We then use the connect method to connect the 'mapStateToProps' and 'mapDispatchToProps' function to the 'ProductsPage' component.
+We then use the connect method to connect the "mapStateToProps" and "mapDispatchToProps" function to the "ProductsPage" component.

-- <u><i>mapStateToProps:</i></u> mapStateToProps is used to provide the store data to the components.
+- <u><i>mapStateToProps:</i></u> It is used to provide the store data to the components.
-- <u><i>mapDispatchToProps:</i></u> mapDispatchToProps is used to provide the actions as props to your component.
+- <u><i>mapDispatchToProps:</i></u> It is used to provide the actions as props to your component.

 ```js {11}
 class ProductsPage extends Component {